 With the “Balloon-Prospect” (Baldwin:154), Baldwin again departs from convention.
 It is a coloured map, accompanied, upon unfolding the page behind it, by a key which moors the elements of the image to more recognizable, and labelled, cartographic features.
 The city of Chester is once again included, this time in the bottom right-hand corner.
 As in the “Circular View”, the colours correspond to those Baldwin claims to have seen.
 The waterways are represented with all their twists and turns — Baldwin notes in the book that rivers appear “twining in Meanders infinitely more serpentine than are expressed in Maps” (Baldwin:41, also 81–2).
 The picture field is dominated by clouds over which, on closer examination, the erratic route of the balloon is plotted with a thin black line.
 The “Track of the Balloon” is marked on the key with a type and font matching that which spells out “River Mersey”; information about the journey (“Breeze”, “Balloon alighted here”) is printed in text matching that of the place names.
 The clouds still obscure the land below.
 It is as if the temporal and topographical information inscribed in the key are of equivalent value; the experience Baldwin had travelling over the landscape is as important to record and depict as the landscape he viewed.
 The observations of the journey and the observations of the landscape take equal weight.

-Having prepared the reader by presenting them, in the “Circular View”, with a picture of looking – an eyeball that turned out to be a radically different view from above – Baldwin demands a little more of them with this second aerial image.
-He includes two levels of time besides the strangely coloured landscape.
+Having prepared the reader by presenting them, in the “Circular View”, with a picture of looking — an eyeball that turned out to be a radically different view from above — Baldwin demands a little more of them with this second aerial image.
+He includes two levels of time along with the strangely coloured landscape.
 Firstly, the atmosphere is represented by a “snapshot” or moment of the cloud form and distribution.
 Then a narrative unfolds along the winding black line that squiggles over the page.
-It is meant to be followed carefully: Baldwin asks readers to use a rolled-up paper or their hand to form a kind of peephole when looking at the image, in order to “form a very accurate Idea of the Manner in which the Prospect below was represented gradually in Succession, to the Aironaut; whose Sight was bounded by a Circularity of Vapour” (Baldwin:v).
-In other words, the viewers themselves are to impose the frame in their interface with the image.
+It is meant to be followed carefully: Baldwin asks the reader to use a rolled-up paper or their hands to form a kind of peephole when looking at the image, in order to “form a very accurate Idea of the Manner in which the Prospect below was represented gradually in Succession, to the Aironaut; whose Sight was bounded by a Circularity of Vapour” (Baldwin:v).
+In other words, the viewers themselves are to impose the frame in their interaction with the image.
 Baldwin’s inclusion of a sense of motion in his instructions (“gradually in succession”) suggests that the viewer should move this improvised viewfinder along the line, in a recreation of the journey.

 The images included in Airopaidia cater to Baldwin’s concern to record the ascent in as comprehensive a way as possible: they show the view from above, the view from below, and a map of the time and space of the journey.
 His choice of title gives an indication of his ambitions for the book.
-Through it chronicles his own experience, it also attempts to offer a more general, and exhaustive, account of aerostation, referencing in his portmanteau construction the newest literary form of definitive information (the first edition of the Encyclopaedia Britannica was published in 1768).
+Though it chronicles his own experience, it also attempts to offer a more general, and exhaustive, account of aerostation, referencing in his portmanteau construction the newest literary form of definitive information (the first edition of the Encyclopaedia Britannica was published in 1768).
 In it, the sensation of flying is treated on an equal footing with the mechanics of ascension and the details of the journey.
 As seen in the text, Baldwin’s concern for the spectator is real, not just perfunctory.
 With respect to the images, Baldwin makes every effort to situate the viewer in the “correct” viewpoint, using graphic means to funnel their vision, and suggesting a particular physical engagement with the page.
 Not only does he supply short captions for the images, he also places them among extensive passages of description of his mental and visual impressions.
-As an ensemble of text and image, Airopaidia is intended to give the reader the most vivid impression possible of the experience of flight, so that they might imagine themselves up in the balloon.
+As an ensemble of text and image, Airopaidia is intended to give readers the most vivid impression possible of the experience of flight, so that they might imagine themselves up in the balloon.

 Baldwin’s extraordinary presentation of his ascent experience provoked a rethinking of the conventions of landscape depiction and charting a journey.
 It led him to engage with what we might label aerial visuality, in writing and depicting vision and motion together.
 His practice raises several points that inform later representations of the experience of seeing and flying.
 Firstly, he does not draw in any respect upon the convention of a bird’s-eye view to represent his aerial views.
-They are vertical views, they lack horizons and a vanishing point, and the order that these features usually bring to the composition of an image.
-There is no foreground figure, no portrait of Baldwin in the gondola, indeed the images contain no visual clue as to the apparatus of ascension.
+They are vertical views; they lack horizons and a vanishing point, and the order that these features usually bring to the composition of an image.
+There is no foreground figure, no portrait of Baldwin in the gondola; indeed, the images contain no visual clue as to the apparatus of ascension.
 He has invented a new framing of the landscape, a vertical view that is nonetheless not quite a map in the contemporary sense.

 Secondly, the viewer’s interface with an aerial image is directed.
 They must assume a particular position and distance to see the image correctly, even restricting their view.
 Helen Wickstead and Martyn Barber suggest that with his “improvised ‘telescope’ or ‘microscope’” (the hand-as-viewfinder), Baldwin is “[t]ransporting the world into an interior where it can be contemplated outside the body”, an act “redolent of the camera obscura”.8 Not only is he the first to produce a “real” aerial view, he also sets a precedent for the considered positioning of the viewer of the image.
-Where seventeenth-century city views used framing and perspective to fix the viewer outside the image and in their social place, Baldwin is beginning to find ways of letting the viewer in – after all, many his readers had paid a subscription to fund his ascent.
+Where seventeenth-century city views used framing and perspective to fix the viewer outside the image and in their social place, Baldwin is beginning to find ways of letting the viewer in — after all, many of his readers had paid a subscription to fund his ascent.
 His instructions for both aerial images are involved, exhaustive.